Bubble mapping with the Square Kilometer Array -- I. Detecting galaxies with Euclid, JWST, WFIRST and ELT within ionized bubbles in the intergalactic medium at z>6: Discussion

 \subsection{The ionization efficiency of halos}

 The fiducial reionization simulations used to produce $N_\mathrm{ion,tot}$-$V_\mathrm{ion}$ predictions of Fig.~\ref{bubble_sizes} are based on the assumption of a fixed ionization efficiency $n_{\rm ion}$ for all halos above a minimum halo mass of $M_{{\rm halo,\, min}} = 1.09 \times 10^9\, {\rm M_{\odot}}$.
+Raising (lowering) the adopted ionization efficency alters the reionization history by shifting the completion of reinization to higher (lower) redshifts \citep[see Fig. 1 of ][]{Greig17b}, but this effect can be offset by simultaneously raising (lowering) $M_{{\rm halo,\, min}}$.
+Through this degeneracy, current observational constraints on cosmic reionization are consistent with ionization efficencies that differ by an order of magnitude \citep{Greig17a,Monsalve18}.

-One could perhaps suspect that the outcome would be quite different if this assumption were altered.
-However, while changing the relation between $n_{\rm ion}$ and $M_{\rm halo}$ does affect the reionization history of the simulations, we find the bubble population at a certain stage of reionization remains strongly correlated with the overall ionization state of the universe, (i.e. the global neutral fraction ($\bar{x}_{{\rm HI}}$) quoted in different panels of Figure~\ref{bubble_sizes} for our standard parameter set), and that the scatter in the $N_\mathrm{ion,tot}$-$V_\mathrm{ion}$ relation for $V_\mathrm{ion}\geq 1000$ cMpc$^3$ remains almost the same despite rather signficant alterations of the relation between $n_{\rm ion}$ and $M_{\rm halo}$.
-Specifically, the scatter is largely unaffected when either the minimum halo mass for ionizing photon production is raised to $M_{{\rm halo,\, min}} = 10^{10}\, {\rm M_{\odot}}$, when a random uniform scatter that corresponds to a factor of 20 variation in ionizing efficiency is added to each halo, or when the relation between the ionizing photons produced by a halo($\propto M_\mathrm{halo}^n$) is altered from $n=1$ to $n=1.41$.
-Lowering $M_{{\rm halo,\, min}}$ to values below $\sim 10^9\ M_\odot$ would also alter the reionization history, but is otherwise not expected to change our overall results.
+One could perhaps suspect that our results concerning the connection between the volume ($V_\mathrm{ion}$) of ionized bubbles and the number of ionizing photons produced therein ($N_\mathrm{ion,tot}$) would strongly depend on the overall scaling of $n_{\rm ion}$ or its halo mass dependence.
+However, while changing the relation between $n_{\rm ion}$ and $M_{\rm halo}$ does affect the reionization history of the simulations, we find that the bubble population remains strongly correlated with the overall ionization state of the universe, (i.e. the global neutral fraction ($\bar{x}_{{\rm HI}}$) quoted in different panels of Figure~\ref{bubble_sizes} for our standard parameter set), and that both the average $N_\mathrm{ion,tot}$-$V_\mathrm{ion}$ relation and the scatter around this relation remains almost the same for $V_\mathrm{ion}\geq 1000$ cMpc$^3$ despite rather substantial alterations of the relation between $n_{\rm ion}$ and $M_{\rm halo}$.
+Specifically, by redistributing the production of ionizing photons across the halo population, while still retaining the same reionization history ($\bar{x}_{{\rm HI}}(z)$) as in Figure~\ref{bubble_sizes}, we find that the scatter at $V_\mathrm{ion}\geq 1000$ cMpc$^3$ is insignificantly altered when either the minimum halo mass for ionizing photon production is raised to $M_{{\rm halo,\, min}} = 10^{10}\, {\rm M_{\odot}}$, when a random uniform scatter that corresponds to a factor of 20 variation in ionizing efficiency is added to each halo, or when the relation between the ionizing photons produced by a halo($\propto M_\mathrm{halo}^n$) is altered from $n=1$ to $n=1.41$.